 Applicants must be fluent in English (the language of instruction of this program).
 When the applicant speaks and/or writes in English as a second language, the applicant must submit Test of English as a Foreign Language (TOEFL) scores for review.
 International students must have a TOEFL score and evaluation of any international transcripts.
 Please note that this takes additional time.
 A TOEFL score of 550 (paper-based test) or 79 (internet-based test) meets Butler University’s English language proficiency requirements.
 Butler’s TOEFL school code is 1073.
 World Education Services or Educational Credential Evaluators must evaluate all international transcripts.

-Applicants who believe the TOEFL requirement should be waived may petition the DMS admission committee.
+Applicants who believe the TOEFL requirement should be waived may petition the Office of Admission.

 A request for transfer of graduate credit will be considered.
 In order for graduate coursework completed elsewhere to be applied towards the Butler DMS program, students need to submit the Request for the Transfer of Graduate Credit application.
 Send completed application requests to the DMS admission committee at DMSadmissions@butler.edu.

 Admission to the Butler Doctor of Medical Science program is competitive.
 The DMS program has a rolling admissions process, and applicants will be considered as they apply to the program.
 Apply early to secure admission to your desired session start!
 Applicants will be notified as soon as possible following the committee’s decision.
 Admission decisions are made by the DMS program and are considered final.

 A virtual orientation will be provided at the beginning of coursework.
 All students must participate in this orientation prior to the first day of the initial session; otherwise, admission may be delayed.